Ministry Of Health And Medical Education

 • Environmental health

 • Food and Drug Safety: MOHME is responsible for regulating the safety and quality of food, drugs, and medical devices.
-The ministry's Food and Drug Administration monitors the production, distribution, and sale of these products to ensure that they meet safety standards.
+The ministry's Food and Drug Administration monitors the production, distribution, and sale of these products to confirm that they meet safety standards.

 Strategic Priorities